DylanMoriarty/moriartynaps/app/_posts/0000-19-01-stranger-music.md

 At least one other person also digs this, as they put together a playlist of the tunes on it on Spotify. <a href="https://open.spotify.com/user/groovyfamily/playlist/26o3X8NvHurOMxK0Sw2Ogg?si=sAYfw6ICRtOjkzfEVVhGZg" target="_blank">You can check it out here</a>.

-{% include postimg.html imgsrc="posts/6-sm1/united-states.png" class="post-image" %}
+{% include postimg.html imgsrc="posts/6-sm1/united-states.png" class="post-image spinme" %}

 <br>